LucaDeSiena/MuRAT/README.md

 2. Work in the downloaded folder after moving it to an appropriate location on your system.

-3. Open one of the three input .mlx files, providing a step-by-step explanation of all inputs (*Murat_inputMSH.mlx*, *Murat_inputRomania.mlx*, or *Murat_inputToba.mlx*) and create your own.
+3. Open one of the three input .mlx files, providing a step-by-step explanation of all inputs (*Murat_inputMSH.m*, *Murat_inputRomania.m*, or *Murat_inputToba.m*) and create your own.

 4. Use a velocity model, storing it in the corresponding folder.
-The format is [Latitude, Longitude, Altitude (meters)]
+The format is [Latitude, Longitude, Altitude (meters)].
+If haven't one, you can use either iasp91 or Lithos, included in the package.

 5. MuRAT works with [SAC files](https://ds.iris.edu/files/sac-manual/) that must be stored in a single folder and corrected for the instrument function.
 The files must have populated headers.
 Your SAC headers get tested anyway; the result is shown in an Excel file.
 The code takes from the header the following fields:
 ***a)*** The P-wave picking in the reference time of the waveform (in seconds);